-- A. State therapeutic or non-therapeutic technique employed. - B. Write interpretation of own responses to the patient. - C. Evaluate own participation in the interaction. - D. Interpret verbal and nonverbal communication to patient. - E. Recognize and interpret therapeutic and/or non-therapeutic communications. - H. Write objectives for self-improvement. - I. Write own feelings & interpretation of feelings.
+- A. State therapeutic or non-therapeutic technique employed. - B. Write analysis of that communication pattern.
+(Refer to chapter of text on therapeutic communication). - C. Evaluate own participation in the interaction. - D. Interpret verbal and nonverbal communication to patient. - E. Recognize and interpret therapeutic and/or non-therapeutic communications. - H. Write objectives for self-improvement. - I. Write own feelings & interpretation of feelings.